SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 ## Project Health Diagnostic

 Together, with the Iron Triangle, you have a full picture of both aspects of project health.
+Take a weekly look at time, cost, completed work scope, and remaining work scope.

 You can see if the project is unhealthy by determining if any of its constraints have gone off the rails.

 You can see if the project is healthy by looking at the project's momentum, both socially and technically.

+If people are more excited about the project, then you have gained social momentum.
+If people are less excited about the project, then you have lost social momentum.
+If more work was completed than in previous periods, then you have gained momentum.
+If less work was completed than in previous periods, then you have lost momentum.
+You don't need to apply complex algorithms.
+It's very simple.

-If you can see those two things about a project at any point in time, then you know EXACTLY how the project is going, and, as a powerful bonus, you can accurately predict how the project will finish.
+If you can see the constraints and the momentum for a project at any point in time, then you know EXACTLY how the project is going, and, as a powerful bonus, you can accurately predict how the project will finish.
 Nothing is left to chance.

 If you master this paradigm of mentally visualizing the project's health, people will think you are a FORTUNE TELLER.
 This gives you a great track record which will open up fantastic new business opportunities!